dustyturner/text-search-tool/theory.md

 Cosine similarity is often better in situations where the magnitude of your vectors is less important.
 A perfect example is the context of this discussion - text (or multiple word) comparison.
 Often, we will see two statements with a very similar meaning, but with significantly different lengths i.e. one statement uses many more words than the other.
 Such statements may produce embeddings with very different magnitudes - the sentence with more words has much higher co-ordinate values than the other, as the additional words compound the embedding values.
 The individual words that define each statement, however, may be very similar and so the vectors point in very similar directions.
 Cosine similarity makes allowances for this phenomenon.

 It shouldn't come as a surprise that the cosine similarity will be used for this search method.
-But without any embeddings to compare we're not going to get very far.
+But we have yet to establish how we will calculate our embeddings, without which we're not going to get very far.
 This leads us to the two embedding techniques that will be used in this search tool:

 * ### Bert: